ON THE DAY OF YOUR LIPOSUCTION SURGERY

-The following day, you will return to our offices to have your compression garment checked.
+The following day you will have your compression garment checked.
 We want to ensure it isn’t too tight now that you have had a day for your body to adjust.
 We also check that it is placed correctly.
-The garment will ensure the swelling is distributed evenly over the area so there will be no asymmetry or pockets of fluid buildup.
-The garment is a very important part to achieving a great result with no complications.
+The garment will ensure the swelling is distributed evenly over the area so there will be no asymmetry or pockets of fluid which have built up.
+The garment giving you smooth, even compression is a very important part to achieving a great result with no complications.

 For the first week the garment needs to be worn for 20 out of 24 hours.
 It should only be removed for showering and cleaning the garment.
-Starting in the second week, the garment can be worn for 12 hours a day.
+Starting in the second week, the garment can usually be worn for 12 hours a day.
 Many patients wear the garment more than this because of the comfort it offers.
-Dr. Cassileth and Dr. Killeen say there is no benefit to the cosmetic result by wearing the garment beyond what is medically recommended.
-If you don’t want to wear it more than 12 hours per day after the first week, you don’t need to.
+Some patients are required to wear the garment for a longer period time, especially those with cellulite prior to surgery, loose skin, or irregularities that have been corrected.

 There are a few sutures with a liposuction procedure to close the very small incisions made for the small cannula.
-These sutures are not dissolvable and will need to be removed at our Beverly Hills office 5 to 7 days following your surgery.
+These incisions are hidden in creases and commonly have some clear or blood-tinged fluid right after surgery.

 Get plenty of rest and keep well hydrated.
 Make sure you walk around your home or if possible, go for a short walk.

 Avoid high impact activities for 4 weeks.
-Walking is highly recommended, but aerobics or tennis and other strenuous sports are to be avoided.
+Walking is highly recommended, but other strenuous sports are to be avoided.
 Liposuction causes the body to produce fluid as part of the healing process.
-Walking as much as possible will help the body rid itself of this excess fluid which will reduce swelling.
+Walking as much as possible will help the body rid itself of this excess fluid and will reduce swelling.

 You can return to a desk job within a few days following your surgery.
 If your work is strenuous, we can advise you on when to return to work.
 If you have small children, it is advised to have help for a few days following your procedure.

 It can take up to 6 weeks for all bruising to resolve because some of the bruises will not surface for a few weeks.
 The bruising will follow the path of least resistance and will migrate down.
 You may find bruising and swelling in an area that wasn’t treated.
 For example, your ankles may swell even though your liposuction was on your thighs.
-This will all resolve within 6 weeks or earlier.
+This will all resolve.

 Most patients will only need their pain medication for a few days and can then switch to an anti-inflammatory medication.
 This will assist with swelling and bruising.
-Patients are advised not to drive while on Norco or one of the other prescribed narcotic pain medications.
+Patients are advised not to drive while taking prescribed pain medication.
 Have a friend drive you to the Cassileth Plastic Surgery office for your checkups.